tomaszklimczyk/terraform-aviatrix-aws-transit/README.md

 key | value
 --- | ---
-region | AWS region to deploy the transit VPC in aws_account_name | The AWS accountname on the Aviatrix controller, under which the controller will deploy this VPC cidr | The IP CIDR wo be used to create the VPC.
+region | AWS region to deploy the transit VPC in account | The AWS accountname on the Aviatrix controller, under which the controller will deploy this VPC cidr | The IP CIDR wo be used to create the VPC.

 The following variables are optional:

 key | default | value
 --- | --- | ---
-instance_size | t3.small | Size of the transit gateway instances
-ha_gw | true | Set to true to false te deploy a single transit GW. insane_mode | false | Set to true to enable insane mode encryption
+name | avx-<region>-transit | Provide a custom name for VPC and Gateway resources.
+Result will be avx-<name>-transit. instance_size | t3.small | Size of the transit gateway instances ha_gw | true | Set to true to false te deploy a single transit GW. insane_mode | false | Set to true to enable insane mode encryption